Code-Institute-Submissions/Milestone_2-5/README.md

 The main feature is the Google map on the Map page that contains markers (clustered where necessary) to display the geographical location of each site which is obtained from the main data source.
 On mouse hover a window pops up over the marker containing the site's name, a short description and a link to the site's own page on the World Heritage Centre's website.
 On mouse leave this window disappears.
 On mouse click the map focuses on the marker/markers.

-Another feature is the filtering of the markers, this is done by using the radio buttons whereby the user can decide if they want to see only places with natural or cultural or mixed values, or all of them, then clocking on the button below them.
+Another feature is the filtering of the markers, this is done by using the radio buttons whereby the user can decide if they want to see only places with natural or cultural or mixed values, or all of them.

 Header-contains navigation links and the website name.
 The navigation links change colour when they are active.
 By clicking on the website name the user is able to return to the main page from the map page.

 Footer- Contains links to the social media pages of the UNESCO World Heritage Center and Google.
 Also contains copyright information.

-### Features Left to Implement
+### Features left to implement

 - More filter options, by region and/or country.

-- Allow users to create an account and to save places, comment and upload their own photos.
+- Allow users to create a profile where they can save places, comment and upload their own photos.

 ## Technologies Used